danielMicallef/danielMicallef.github.io/_posts/2022-06-28-your-guide-to-a-healthy-grocery-list.md

 2. **Nuts**

     ![Nuts]({{ site.baseurl }}/assets/images/blog_images/14.webp)
 Swap your snacks with **nuts**.
 You can opt for nut butters such as hazelnut, peanut and almond butters.
-When ading nuts to your meals, be conscious of your portion.
+When adding nuts to your meals, be conscious of your portion.
 3 walnuts yield 83kcal, 6 almonds yield 35 kcal, 1 tablespoon peanut butter, 109 kcals.
 So you might ask, so why eat nuts?

     Nuts, in moderation are excellent sources of antioxidants, anti-inflammatories, and fibre.
 Additionally they have shown to [aid weightloss, lower 'bad' cholesterol, decrease your risk of heart disease and improve blood sugar levels](https://www.nejm.org/doi/full/10.1056/nejmoa1800389).
 Read my article on the [benefits of nuts](https://rebmdsportsnutrition.com/secret-to-healthy-heart-blood-vessels/) to find out more.